javascript-tutorial/en.javascript.info/1-js/09-classes/01-class/article.md

 1. Creates a function named `User`, that becomes the result of the class declaration.
 The function code is taken from the `constructor` method (assumed empty if we don't write such method).
 2. Stores class methods, such as `sayHi`, in `User.prototype`.

-Afterwards, for `new User` objects, when we call a method, it's taken from the new object's prototype, just as described in the chapter <info:function-prototype>.
+Afterwards, for `new User` objects, when we call a method it is taken from the new object's prototype, that was created from User.prototype (as described in the chapter <info:function-prototype>).
 So the object has access to class methods.

 We can illustrate the result of `class User` declaration as: